jon-greenec3/Twitter/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-1. I had a hard time getting the app to function with the year old video.
-I only found out about the google docs that fixed the video untill it was too late.
+1. I had a hard time getting the app to sign me in and load the my feed.
+Because I did not have a twitter before this assignment, the app did not load any tweets and had very little for my profile.
-2. I had a hard time with the errors that would pop up on my screen periodically for lots of things I entered in like the walkthrough showed me.
-I eventually fixed most of them
+2. Also my LiceCap was not working properly for some reason.

 ## License